-The Data Management Survey, now in its fourth year, is a BARC research study focused on the data management tools market.
-Our research is primarily based on a major survey of 1,236 software users and consultants worldwide, and provides a wealth of user feedback on 23 of the leading data management solutions on the market today.
+The Data Management Survey, now in its fifth year, is a BARC research study focused on the data management tools market.
+Our research is primarily based on a major survey of 960 participants worldwide, and provides a wealth of user feedback on 21 of the leading data management solutions on the market today.

 Our user survey covered issues ranging from the selection and purchase of software through to deployment and use, including questions about the success of software projects, the usability of each product and the challenges encountered.